-Jon Frederick is the Director of IT at Northeastern University’s Khoury College of Computer Sciences Systems Group.
-Prior to Northeastern, Jon worked in the CS & ECE Systems group at Tufts University.
-Jon earned his MS in Engineering Management from the Tufts University Gordon Institute, an MS in Computer Information Systems from Boston University, and his BS in Information Sciences and Technology from Pennsylvania State University.
+Jon Frederick is the director of IT at the Khoury College of Computer Sciences Systems Group.
+Prior to Northeastern, Frederick worked in the CS & ECE Systems Group at Tufts University.

-I received my Bachelors from Penn State and started my first position at Arrow International, a medical device manufacturing company based in Reading, PA.
-While working at Arrow, I was given the opportunity to move to the Boston area to act as the sole IT provider for the Cardiac Care Division Research and Development group based in the Everett, MA satellite office.
-In this role I provided systems administration and support to the software engineering, mechanical engineering, manufacturing, and field service groups that were dedicated to delivering Intra-Aortic Balloon (Iab) Catheters to Arrow’s customers.
-While at Arrow I started taking courses at Boston University to obtain my Masters in Computer Information Science where I studied a range of topics including but not limited to information systems analysis/design, digital forensics, cryptography, network design and implementation, and object oriented programming.
+I started my first position at Arrow International, a medical device manufacturing company based in Reading, Pennsylvania.
+While working at Arrow, I was given the opportunity to move to the Boston area to act as the sole IT provider for the cardiac care division research and development group based in the Everett satellite office.
+In this role, I provided systems administration and support to the software engineering, mechanical engineering, manufacturing, and field service groups dedicated to delivering intra-aortic balloon catheters to Arrow’s customers.
+While at Arrow, I started taking courses at Boston University to obtain my master’s in computer information science.
+I studied a range of topics including but not limited to information systems analysis/design, digital forensics, cryptography, network design and implementation, and object-oriented programming.

-As I came closer to completing my master’s degree, I decided to seek opportunities in the higher education industry, which led me to the Systems Administrator position for the Electrical & Computer Engineering and Computer Science departments at Tufts University.
-In this role, I was given the opportunity to work directly with students, faculty, and administration while providing a range of applications and services to the CS & ECE user community.
-My primary focus was managing the entire Windows, VMware, and OS X environments for the CS & ECE Departments among many other things.
+As I came closer to completing my master’s degree, I decided to seek opportunities in the higher education industry, which led me to the systems administrator position for the electrical & computer engineering and computer science departments at Tufts University.
+In this role, I was given the opportunity to work directly with students, faculty, and administration while providing a range of applications and services to the user community.
+My primary focus was managing the entire Windows, VMware, and OS X environments for the departments, among many other things.

-As my role as Systems Administrator at Tufts CS & ECE evolved, I recognized and appreciated new challenges in leadership and management that became a new set of skills that I wanted to both expand and improve.
-With that motivation, I started my second master’s degree in engineering management (MSEM) at the Tufts University Gordon Institute (TGI).
-In the TGI program, I was able to grow my leadership and management skills through courses in leadership development, project management, process improvement, product design and development, and sustainability to name a few.
+As my role as systems administrator at Tufts evolved, I recognized and appreciated new challenges in leadership and management.
+I became motivated to expand and improve on this skill set and started my second master’s degree in engineering management (MSEM) at the Tufts University Gordon Institute.
+In this program, I was able to grow my leadership and management skills through courses in leadership development, project management, process improvement, product design and development, and sustainability, to name a few.

-Upon completion of my MSEM at Tufts, I sought a new role that would hold more focus on leadership and management, which led me to my current position as the Director of IT for the Systems group in Khoury College of Computer Sciences.
+Upon completion of my MSEM at Tufts, I sought a new role that would hold more focus on leadership and management, which led me to my current position as the director of IT for the Systems Group at the Khoury College of Computer Sciences.

 What are the key aspects of your role at Northeastern?
 What do you enjoy most about what you do?

-As the Director of IT, I manage the Khoury College of Computer Sciences Systems group – a team of five individuals that take great pride in creating and administering the state-of-the-art computing and networking infrastructure crucial to our College’s success.
-Our College’s infrastructure supports a 2300+ user population including faculty, staff and students.
-Our computing environment is optimized for the teaching and research needs of the College and as a result we run many of our own core services.
-I thoroughly enjoy the evolving challenges that are presented to my team by faculty and students.
+As the director of IT, I manage the Khoury College of Computer Sciences Systems Group — a team of five individuals that take great pride in creating and administering the state-of-the-art computing and networking infrastructure crucial to our college’s success.
+Khoury’s infrastructure supports a 2300+ user population, including faculty, staff and students.
+Our computing environment is optimized for the teaching and research needs of the college, and, as a result, we run many of our own core services.
+I thoroughly enjoy the evolving challenges presented to my team by faculty and students.
 We have the opportunity to work directly with the Khoury College community as we address challenges both big and small on a daily basis.

 What’s the most compelling thing to you about the work that goes on at Khoury College of Computer Sciences?